Ego Death at a Bachelorette Party

 Ego Death at a Bachelorette Party is the third studio album by the American singer-songwriter Hayley Williams.
 She first uploaded 17 of the 20 songs to her official website on July 28, 2025, and later released them as standalone tracks onto streaming services on August 1.
-Williams officially self-released the album on August 28, under an independent imprint titled Post Atlantic, two years after her departure from Atlantic Records.
+Williams self-released the album on August 28, under an independent imprint titled Post Atlantic, two years after her departure from Atlantic Records.
 Two additional songs were added to the album on October 24 and November 7.
 Williams co-wrote the songs, performed several instruments, and collaborated with the producer Daniel James, who was accompanied by Jim-E Stack and Brian Robert Jones on select tracks.
+The album received widespread critical acclaim upon its release.